tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

    </tbody>
 </table>

-(I'm not sure what happened to 2015's data.)

-Overall, this is a hot area for tech writer jobs.
-This might just be anecdotal, but I get emails from recruiters pinging me several times a week, trying to fill positions.
+Overall, San Jose-Sunnyvale-Santa Clara is a hot area for tech writer jobs.
+I get emails from recruiters pinging me several times a week, trying to fill positions.
 At my own company, I've seen how difficult it is to find qualified candidates for developer doc positions.
 At times, it seems like the candidates just aren't here.

 {% include course_image.html border="true" filename="californiasanfrancisco" ext_print="jpg" ext_web="jpg" alt="Should you move to California (or stay here if you're already in California)?" size="large" caption="Should you move to California (or stay here if you're already in California)?" %}

+However, California has some drawbacks, mainly with housing and traffic.
+To live in Silicon Valley, you likely need the dual income of two working professionals to survive financially.
+Alternatively, you probably need to be single and willing to share a house with roommates.
+Or just be willing to live in an older, smaller house in an ugly part of town.
+Traffic along the 101 can also crawl at a snail's pace during rush hour.

+That said, given the increased exodus of tech professionals in the Silicon Valley area (some estimate that [46% are leaving](https://www.sfgate.com/realestate/article/Google-facebook-can-t-afford-Silicon-Valley-13132157.php) because housing is so unaffordable), the need and opportunity for tech writers will be even greater in Silicon Valley.

 So if you're willing to sacrifice a few comforts related to housing &mdash; like being willing to live in a 1,000 square-foot house for $3k/month rent instead of owning a $3,000 square-foot house for $1,500/month mortgage &mdash; your future could be bright in California.
 California has many other perks as well &mdash; beautiful beaches, mountains with awe-inspiring Sequoias and Redwoods, free city-wide wifi, bike-friendly paths, abundant parks and good schools, year-round good weather, laid-back attitudes, and more.